-Understanding the new options may seem daunting but it doesn't have to be.
-Here are five questions you can ask yourself when considering the new choices.
+Understanding your options may seem daunting but it doesn't have to be.
+Here are five questions you can ask yourself when considering your choices.
 The good news is you do not have to make any decisions alone.
 Access the free, impartial guidance set up by the Government or speak to a Financial Adviser.

 |Am I fully aware of the tax implications?

 The decisions you make can have markedly different tax implications and you should consider these carefully before you choose.

 |Will my money last for the rest of my life?

 If you decide not to buy an annuity, you will need to make sure you manage your money so that it lasts you for life.